SnpM/LockstepFramework/README.md

 Lockstep Framework
 ------------------------
-The Lockstep Framework (LSF) is a framework designed for games that especially need lockstep simulations.
+The Lockstep Framework (LSF) is a framework designed for games that need lockstep simulations.
 It includes a deterministic 2D physics engine, pathfinding, behavior system, and more.
 LSF is integrated with Unity.

 Special thanks to Liv Games (http://www.livgames.com), 360 Studio (http://www.360studio.me), and Thoopid (http://www.thoopid.com/) for supporting the development of Lockstep Framework.
 Also, thank you GladFox (https://github.com/GladFox) and the community for helping with development.